yanhan1666/hanyan-stat.github.io/_pages/about.md

 I am a final year PhD candidate in statistics at Guanghua School of Management of [Peking University](https://en.gsm.pku.edu.cn/statistic), fortunate to be advised by Professor [Song Xi Chen](http://songxichen.com).

-I am broadly interested in statistics and machine learning theories, and also actively involved in interdisciplinary studies.
+My research interests lie broadly in statistics and machine learning theories, and I am also actively involved in interdisciplinary studies.
 Some specifics are below:

 - Statistical and machine learning theory
 - Segmented and threshold regression